Last updated Last updated April 27, 2026

 Can TruthFinder be wrong?

 Yes, TruthFinder can be wrong as the site gets information from multiple third-party sources and cannot guarantee the accuracy of that data.
+TruthFinder itself doesn’t check and verify the accuracy of the details it publishes.

 Does TruthFinder reveal who you are?